erwinfab/configure-ad/README.md

 **Step 3**: **Configuring Remote Desktop Access**

 To simulate a real enterprise environment where non-admin employees need to access workstations remotely, I modified the **Remote Desktop settings** on Client-1.
-I added the **"Domain Users"** security group to the allowed RDP list, ensuring that any user created within the domain could log in to the workstation.
+I added the **"Domain Users"** security group to the allowed RDP list, ensuring that any user created within the domain could log in to the workstation as well as a **Domain Admins** security group.

+* Domain Users security group created.

 <img width="546" height="388" alt="image" src="https://github.com/user-attachments/assets/211256fd-e97a-4893-bce4-76f443011a39" />
 <br/>

+* Domain Admins security group created.

 <img width="418" height="257" alt="image" src="https://github.com/user-attachments/assets/d3214641-a324-4072-bfce-abc5a1b32594" />